metabolism/wp-steroids/README.md

 Supercharge WordPress with :

-* WordPress configuration using yml
+* WordPress' configuration using yml
 * Permalink configuration for custom post type and taxonomy
 * Maintenance mode
 * Backup download in dev mode